threefoldtech/rmb/README.md

 # Processing a request

 The ZBus process is waiting on `msgbus.system.local` for incoming messages.
-As soon as a message is received, the bus process resolve destinations id (fetch ip/port from tfgrid), then forward the request to destination redis.
+As soon as a message is received, the bus process resolve destinations id (fetch ip/port from tfgrid), then forward the request to destination zbus-server over HTTP.
+Each zbus server listen to `/zbus-remote` and `/zbus-reply` HTTP POST endpoint.

+This method allows redis to only listen locally and inter-zbus talks to each other using HTTP.

 To forward the request, `ZBus Process` rewrite `dst` field to only put single destination (the expected one by remote) and set the `src` field with it's own digitaltwin id.
 An internal counter is incremented, based on remote id.